 4) Social media is the “new normal”

-With so many people stuck at home all over the world, people are consuming content through social media platforms and spending more time online shopping.
-This is because most people are still wary of going to brick-and-mortar stores.
+People are consuming more content through social media platforms and spending more time online shopping.
 Brands need to make sure that they create content that will reach audiences and connect with each person who is shopping from their couch.
 In 2023, more people will go to digital retail establishments to do their research and purchase items.
 2023 will most likely create more retargeting of social ads roles, as audiences offer information about themselves while shopping online.